-SOC 2001 Sociological Theory I
+Sociological Theory I

 This course aims to introduce students to modern debates in sociological theory.
 It examines both symbolic interactionism, through the work of Mead, Goffman and Blumer, and functionalism, through the contributions of Parsons and Merton.
-Contemporary critiques of these approaches and their further elaboration are also addressed
+Contemporary critiques of these approaches and their further elaboration are also addressed.

-SOC 2002 Sociological Theory II
+Sociological Theory II

-This course develops issues raised in Sociological Theory I. Phenomenology and ethnomethodology as developed by Schutz and Garfinkel are discussed.
-Also examined are neo-Marxist perspectives, in particular the work of Gramsci and Lukás, as well as the structuralism of Lévi-Strauss.
+This course develops some of the issues raised in Sociological Theory I. It looks in some detail at Feminist approaches.
+Also examined are neo-Marxist perspectives, in particular the work of Gramsci and Lukás, as well as the structuralism of Lévi-Strauss

-SOC 2004 Social Stratification
+Social Stratification